ashutoshsahoo/spring-boot-kubernetes/README.md

 ## SpringBootKubernetes

-Sample project to use spring boot application in kubernestes with fabric8 maven plugin.
+Sample project to use spring boot application in kubernetes with fabric8 maven plugin.